worldamazing/plan/docs/benefits.md

 1. **Insurance Services**: Traditional for-profit health, life, property, and liability insurance systems will no longer be needed, as all risks and essential services will be managed and provided for within the GI's inclusive framework, ensuring universal coverage without the need for profit-based insurance.
 1. **Commercial Banking**: Traditional banking services with fees and interest will be replaced by community-centered, fee-free financial systems that prioritize equitable access to capital and financial management for all members.
 1. **Non-Essential Corporations**: Companies, including for-profit education institutions, that do not provide essential services to humanity will be phased out, as the GI will focus solely on organizations that contribute directly to the well-being and advancement of society, replacing profit-driven models with purpose-driven missions.
-1. **Private Property Ownership for Essentials**: Individual ownership of essential resources such as water and energy will no longer exist.
-These resources will be managed collectively to ensure equitable access for all members, eliminating the possibility of exploitation or scarcity.
+1. **Private Ownership of Essential Utilities**: Individual and for-profit ownership of essential resources such as water and energy will no longer exist.
+These utilities will be collectively managed by the community, ensuring equitable, sustainable, and affordable access for all members while eliminating the potential for exploitation or scarcity.
 1. **Charities and NGOs**: Non-profits and NGOs that provide basic services will become obsolete, as the GI will ensure that all essential services—such as food, shelter, and healthcare—are universally available without the need for external charitable intervention.
 1. **Debt**: Personal and corporate debt structures will be eliminated, as the GI’s economic model will provide what is needed for all, without the necessity of borrowing or accumulating interest-bearing debt.
 1. **Taxation**: Traditional forms of taxation to fund government services will be obsolete, as the GI will manage all essential services through collective contributions and sustainable resource management, eliminating the need for taxes.
 1. **Landlords and Rental Markets**: Private ownership of rental properties will be unnecessary, as the GI will ensure that everyone has access to equitable, comfortable housing without the need for for-profit rental markets.
 1. **Legal Services**: Traditional for-profit legal services will no longer be required, as all legal matters will be handled within the GI framework, providing equitable access to conflict resolution, mediation, and justice for all members.
-1. **Private Utilities**: For-profit utility companies will be replaced by community-owned and managed utilities, ensuring that everyone has access to affordable, sustainable energy and water resources.
 1. **Private Transport Services**: For-profit transportation services will be replaced by public and community-based transport systems that prioritize sustainability, accessibility, and affordability for all members.
 1. **Commercial Agriculture**: Large-scale, for-profit farming operations will be replaced by sustainable, community-supported agriculture that focuses on local food production, equitable distribution, and environmental stewardship.
 1. **Commercial Entertainment**: For-profit entertainment companies will be replaced by community-driven, culturally enriching entertainment and recreational services accessible to all members.